DeepSparks/Char_Sheet_To_Eroge_Plugin/risuai_resources/global_notes/global_notes_lbi.md

 - Scene tags should only exist within <Scenes> tags.
 - If you decide that the story isn't about a specific character scene, you can put it in an attribute-less Scene-Other tag.
+- You can use any character name or style that you previously defined in Definitions.
+If you have defined them before, do not duplicate them.
 - **All story content must be contained within the Scene tag.
 Anything not in the tag will be ignored, so be careful.**

 #### 5. Example Format